Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Things to Do in and Around Taroko Gorge

-For more details about all the Hualien activities in this section, make sure to read my detailed guide to Taroko Gorge.
+For more details about all the attractions in this area, make sure to read my detailed guide to Taroko Gorge.
+All of the attractions in this section are currently closed, but I’ll leave it up for when it finally reopens someday.

 Qingshui Cliffs (清水斷崖)

-The Qingshui Cliffs are a series of landmark coastal bluffs on the Suhua Highway, which connects Yilan and Hualien counties.
+The Qingshui Cliffs are a series of landmark coastal bluffs on the Suhua Highway (Highway 9), which connects Yilan and Hualien counties.
 The cliffs stretch for some 20 kilometers along the coast.

 There are several lookout points where you can view the cliffs.
-Most Taroko Gorge day tours, such as this one, include a stop at the cliffs at the end of the day.
-The nearest decent viewpoint with safe parking is here, about 15 minutes’ drive north of Taroko Gorge entrance.
+Most Taroko Gorge day tours, such as this one (when it starts running again), include a stop at the cliffs at the end of the day.

 Taroko Gorge National Park (太魯閣國家公園)